 The concept of "Asian" is originally European; people from different countries in Asia never considered themselves to be pooled together!

-People Live Longer in Asia
+People Live Longer

 Many countries in Asia outrank the United States for average life expectancy.
 Per the United Nations, countries with longer life expectancies than the U.S. include Japan, Singapore, Hong Kong, South Korea, and Taiwan.

 Japan Has the Longest Life Expectancy